kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 Graphcache has come quite far in the year that we've been working on it now, and as this post has hopefully shown, what goes into a normalised GraphQL cache goes much beyond the data normalisation bit of it.
-Today we can be proud of a normalised cache that is can one of the fastest and smallest in the community.
+Today we can be proud of a normalised cache that is one of the fastest and smallest in the community.
 We're continuing to experiment with **"smart features"** which have already brought us ideas such as the built-in Offline Support, which are what ultimately make Graphcache unique.
+But seeing how much I had to cover in just one post explaining it is encouraging already — to
+recap:

+- Normalised Data Structures & GraphQL document traversal
+- Manual updaters & resolvers configurations
+- Schema awareness & partial results
+- Optimistic Updates
+- Commutative Layers
+- Garbage Collection
+- Data Dependencies for notifying the `Client`

-It's easy for me to list out where the implementation of our cache has ended up and what it does, but there's a long list of reasons, discussions, and failed experiments behind each change we've introduced.
+It's easy for me to list out where the implementation of our cache has ended up and what it does, but there's a long list of reasons, discussions, and failed experiments behind each change and feature, we've introduced.
 It's almost a shame to not mention them since each problem related to Graphcache felt like the hardest I'd work on for weeks at a time.
 However, the important takeaway is that we focus on making each of our features intuitive, which is best exemplified by the [detailed warnings and